 Stage Three: Complaint Heard by Governing Bodies Complaints Committee

-If the complainant is still dissatisfied with the outcome he/she should write to the Principal/Chair of Governors giving details of the complaint within ten school days of receipt of the decision letter.
+If the complainant is still dissatisfied with the outcome he/she should write to the Executive Headteacher/Chair of Governors giving details of the complaint within ten school days of receipt of the decision letter.
 The chair or another nominated governor will convene a governing body complaints committee, if they consider it appropriate, after considering the report of the investigating officer.
 The committee will consist of a minimum of three governors with delegated powers.
 The committee will be appointed by the chair of governors with the chair of the committee being appointed when they meet.
 The complaints committee will take a decision as to any action to be taken in response to the complaint.
 For example they may choose to:

 In reaching a decision the committee may take the advice of such bodies as they see fit, in particular the Local Authority.
 If it is decided that it is appropriate to hold a hearing, the clerk of the complaints committee will inform both parties in writing of the decision of the committee within five school days.
 If having followed all three of the above stages the complainant is still dissatisfied with the decision of the complaints committee, the complainant is dissatisfied with the outcome, or if there are reasons why they cannot use that procedure – for example, they feel their complaint has not been or will not be given a fair consideration due to a conflict of interest – they can forward their complaint to the Department for Education, using the online school complaints form.